Jason101616/ItChat/README.md

 Anti withdraw support all kinds of message including "TEXT, PICTURE, MAP, CARD, SHARING, RECORDING, ATTACHMENT, VIDEO, FRIENDS".

-When someone withdraw a message, computer will automatically send you that message through File Transfer in WeChat.
+When someone withdraw a text message, computer will automatically send you that text message through File Transfer in WeChat.

+When someone withdraw other kinds of message, computer will automatically record that message in Revocation directory.

 Current version only support English!
 Chinese will be supported in the next version.